 These mirror my own experiences.
 I recommend The Shallows to anyone who uses the internet on a daily basis and has noticed some changes in their working or reading habits.

 The worst effect that hours upon hours of internet exposure day after day has been to drastically reduce my reading time.
 I used to read 1-2 books per week; now it’s 1 -2 books per month.
-I do miss reading, but I write so much (currently two blogs with a third on the way and a book) that I need to research so much that I simply don’t get around much anymore when it comes to things with actual pages.
+I do miss reading, but I write so much that I need to research so much that I simply don’t get around much anymore when it comes to things with actual pages.